Scottsdale Trust Attorney

 The representative is responsible for the care and maintenance of estate property, treating it with even greater care than his or her own property.
 The representative is able to sell any property that is perishable or would deteriorate in value during the probate process.

 As you can see, being a representative is a big, big job.
 Consequently, he or she can be removed if proven to have been guilty of any gross misconduct or mismanagement in the role of representative.
 The representative may be subject to a suit for breach of fiduciary duty.
 Along the way, there are taxes to be paid and returns to be filed, along with many other details.

 So you see, there is more than a little pressure on the personal representative.
-As a result, it is essential that the representative work in concert with Elisabeth Pickle, an experienced estate planning attorney to guide the representative or beneficiaries during this process … and avoid all of the hidden landmines.
+As a result, it is essential that the representative work in concert with an experienced Scottsdale trust attorney, to guide the representative or beneficiaries during this process … and avoid all of the hidden landmines.